Cross Country Skiing Mont Sainte Anne

 Onsite there is a place to rent and buy skis, boots and clothing.
 You can also get your skis tuned up here.
 In the same building, located adjacent to the parking lot, you can purchase food and drinks and warm your feet by a toasty fire.

-Despite the price I’d ski here again – because of the snow, the variety of trails and the expert grooming.
+In spite of the high price I’d ski here again – because of the snow, the variety of trails and the expert grooming.
 And next time I hope to see a moose.

 For more information on the cross-country skiing at Mont Sainte Anne visit their website.